 Sloppy journalism is not fake news.
 All journalists make occasional mistakes, but there is no intent to deceive.

-As a lifelong news professional, my own starting point on the power of news literacy can be found in something my wife and I wrote years ago:
+As a lifelong news professional, my own starting point on the power of news literacy can be found in something my wife and I wrote decades ago:

 “Always there have been those who would control news and those who would free it; those who use news to mislead and those who use it to enlighten.”

 Indeed, fake news is not new.
 In 1835, to cite a famous example, one of the first populist American dailies, the New York Sun, printed a series of stories hailing the discovery of life on the moon.